dragomit/hsm/README.md

  * Heater is turned on/off on entry to / exit from the Baking state.
  * Light is turned on every time the oven is opened, and turned off when it's closed.
- * Closing the door triggers transition to history state, which means we return to whatever state (Baking or Off) that the oven was in prior to opening the door.
+ * Closing the door triggers transition to history state, which means we return to whichever state (Baking or Off) the oven was previously in.
- * When the door is opened for 101 time, the oven breaks!
+ * When the door is opened for 101st time, the oven breaks!

 ![Oven state machine image](./oven.png)